CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-03e.md

 [ncclient](https://github.com/ncclient/ncclient) to communicate via NETCONF with an IOS XE network device programmatically.

-1. From the command line terminal, ensure that ncclient is installed:
+1. First make sure that your terminal still shows the prepended project name `(pythonenv)`.
+If it does not, then change to your lab working directory and activate the Python virtual environment you created earlier in this lab, for example:

     ```
+    $ cd ~/lab
+    $ source pythonenv/Scripts/activate
-    $ pip3 install ncclient
+    (pythonenv) $
     ```

-2. Invoke the Python interpreter with the `python3` command:
+2. From the command line terminal, ensure that ncclient is installed using the `pip install ncclient` command (output truncated for brevity):

     ```
+    (pythonenv) $ pip install ncclient
+    ```

+2. Invoke the Python interpreter with the `python` command:

+    ```
-    $ python3
+    (pythonenv) $ python
-    Python 3.6.5 (default, Mar 30 2018, 06:41:53)
+    Python 3.6.5 (v3.6.5:f59c0932b4, Mar 28 2018, 16:07:46) [MSC v.1900 32 bit (Inte
-    [GCC 4.2.1 Compatible Apple LLVM 9.0.0 (clang-900.0.39.2)] on darwin
+    l)] on win32
     Type "help", "copyright", "credits" or "license" for more information.
     >>>
     ```